 This post may contain affiliate links and as an Amazon Associate I earn from qualifying purchases.
 Read more here.

 I highly recommend listening to this podcast if you are interested in doing your own review.
-She also includes a link to her Step-by-Step Guide to Doing a Mid-Year Review.

 One thing I know for sure, the planner I bought for this year isn’t working for me.
 There isn’t anything wrong with the planner itself.
 Somehow, though, I find myself having not even looked at it for several weeks.
 I’m not ready to say it’s a failure just yet.
 Perhaps I just need a different way of using it.
 That’s something I’m going to be looking at this weekend.